snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 # Part 3: Deploying the app
 In the last part we keep it as simple as possible.
 We will create a single EC2 instance, which will be provisioned to install a docker container with a small PHP application.
-The important part here, is that we now can give the DSN of the MongoDB to the app as an environment variable and the app is able to work with the MongoDB, without any further manual interventions.
+The important part here, is that we now can give the DSN (Data Source Name) of the MongoDB to the app as an environment variable and the app is able to work with the MongoDB without any further manual interventions.

 In reality there is a lot more to running a scalable infrastructure, like load balancing, autoscaling groups, launch templates and logging to name a few.
-But covering these topics in this post would crush the scope of this article, which is already pretty long to this point.
+But covering these topics in this post would crush the scope of this article, which is already pretty long at this point.

 So without further ado let's get startet by creating a `ec2.tf` file.
-First of all we create an ami
+First of all we create an AMI

 ```hcl
 data "aws_ami" "amazon_linux" {